-"A study of intelligence quotient (IQ) in China was conducted using Wickler's Intelligence Quotient Table for preschool children, in 4-7 year-old children, 147 from a district with high level of fluoride and 83 from a control area.
-High F intake had a significant influence on IQ of preschool children.
+"A study of intelligence quotient (IQ) in China was conducted using Wickler's Intelligence Quotient Table for preschool children, in 4-7-year-old children, 147 from a district with a high level of fluoride and 83 from a control area.
+High F intake had a significant influence on the IQ of preschool children.
 Operation IQ was mainly affected."
 SOURCE: Wang G, et al. (1996).
-Research on intelligence quotient of 4-7 year-old children in a district with a high level of fluoride.
+Research on intelligence quotient of 4-7-year-old children in a district with a high level of fluoride.
 Endemic Diseases Bulletin 11:60-62.

 "In Shanxi Province, China, children living in the endemic fluoride village of Sima located near Xiaoyi City had average IQ significantly lower than children living to the north in the nonendemic village of Xinghua.”
 SOURCE: Zhao LB, et al (1996).
 Effect of high-fluoride water supply on children's intelligence.
 Fluoride 29: 190-192.

-“We made an investigation in 157 children, aged 12-13, born and grew up in a coal burning pattern endemic fluorosis area and an experiment on excessive fluoride intake in rat.
+“We made an investigation in 157 children, aged 12-13, born and grew up in a coal-burning pattern endemic fluorosis area and an experiment on excessive fluoride intake in rats.
 The results showed: (1) Excessive fluoride intake since early childhood would reduce mental work capacity (MWC) and hair zinc content: (2) The effect on zinc metabolism was a mechanism of influence on MWC by excessive fluoride intake...”
 SOURCE: Li Y, et al. (1994).
-[Effect of excessive fluoride intake on mental work capacity of children and a preliminary study of its mechanism] Hua Hsi I Ko Ta Hsueh Hsueh Pao.
+[Effect of excessive fluoride intake on the mental work capacity of children and a preliminary study of its mechanism] Hua Hsi I Ko Ta Hsueh Hsueh Pao.
 25:188-91.

-"This results of this study indicate that there is significant difference between the intellectual ability of the 7 – 14 year old children from the endemic area and those of the control, and moreover that the average IQ of the children from the endemic area is clearly lower.
+"The results of this study indicate that there is a significant difference between the intellectual ability of the 7-14-year-old children from the endemic area and those of the control, and moreover that the average IQ of the children from the endemic area is clearly lower.
 In the endemic region, the children in the 80-89 range and below make up more than 25% of the total, while in the control range only 18% of the children fall into that range, demonstrating that high fluoride has a direct connection with the intellectual development of children."
 SOURCE: Chen YX, et al. (1991).
 Research on the intellectual development of children in high fluoride areas.
 Chinese Journal of Control of Endemic Diseases.
 6(supplement):99-100.

 “The significant differences in IQ among these regions suggests that fluoride can exacerbate central nervous lesions and somatic developmental disturbance caused by iodine deficiency.
 This may be in keeping with fluoride's known ability to cause degenerative changes in central nervous system cells and to inhibit the activities of many enzymes, including choline enzymes, causing disturbance of the nerve impulse.”
 SOURCE: Lin Fa-Fu; et al (1991).
 The relationship of a low-iodine and high-fluoride environment to subclinical cretinism in Xinjiang.
 Iodine Deficiency Disorder Newsletter Vol. 7.
 No. 3.